-Company name Place of incorporation/ registration and business Issued ordinary/ registered share capital Percentage of equity attributable to the Company • Info Asset Holding Limited ("IAH (BVI)") BVI Ordinary shares: US\$50 100% Investment holding Info Asset Holding (Thailand) Co., Limited ("IAH") Thailand Ordinary shares: THB36,260,000 Preference shares: THB37,740,000 49% Investment holding Platt Nera Company Limited ("Platt Nera") Thailand Ordinary shares: THB220,000,000 49% Provision of IT integrated solutions and IT support services
+Company name Place of incorporation/ registration and business Issued ordinary/ registered share capital Percentage of equity attributable to the Company Principal activities Info Asset Holding Limited ("IAH (BVI)") BVI Ordinary shares: US\$50 100% Investment holding Info Asset Holding (Thailand) Co., Limited ("IAH") Thailand Ordinary shares: THB36,260,000 49% Investment holding Preference shares: THB37,740,000 Platt Nera Company Limited (" Platt Nera ") Thailand Ordinary shares: THB220,000,000 49% Provision of IT integrated solutions and IT support services Earning Seed Company Limited ("Earning Seed") BVI Ordinary shares: US\$1,000 100% Investment holding

-\ These entities were accounted for as subsidiaries by virtue of the Company's control over them.
+^{} These entities were accounted for as subsidiaries by virtue of the Company's control over them.
 To comply with the relevant laws and regulations of Thailand on foreign invested companies, IAH is incorporated with 49% of the share capital held by the Group, through its ownership of 100% of the ordinary shares of IAH, and 51% of the share capital held by four Thai nationals, through their ownership of 100% of the preference shares of IAH.
 Under the preference shares structure arrangement, one ordinary share of IAH is equivalent to ten preference shares of IAH in term of voting rights.
 Accordingly, the Group has 90.57% of the voting rights in IAH and IAH, together with its subsidiary, Platt Nera, are accounted for as subsidiaries of the Group.
 The preference shares of IAH are accounted for as financial liabilities of the Group.